-The point spread is the first item gamblers will see when looking through any Super Bowl betting line.
+The point spread is the first item gamblers will see when looking through any betting line for the big game.
 Legally betting on Super Bowl point spreads is available in the United States, and this guide details how and where it can be done at the best NFL gambling sites in the business.

-Read on to learn how to place an informed bet on Super Bowl point spreads.
-We also cover what an NFL point spread is, how to cover the spread, and what results in a win or a loss.
-Don’t place a Super Bowl point spread bet without reviewing this guide first.
+Here you will find out how to place an informed bet on Super Bowl point spreads, what an NFL point spread is, how to cover the spread, and what results in a win or a loss.
+Once you see how it breaks down, it becomes far less intimidating for new bettors.

 Best Super Bowl Betting Site For 2023 – Bovada Sportsbook